saiminajagi/usb-mouse-device-driver/README.md

 Device Driver to adjust the screen brightness using mouse keys

  HOW TO RUN THE CODE

-USB Mouse Driver for linux which adjusts brightness on left and right clicks.

 Using the device driver file :
     Run make command, this will create a .ko file which we will use to load the device driver